kserve/website/docs/modelserving/v1beta1/custom/custom_model/README.md

 ## Setup
 1. Install [pack CLI](https://buildpacks.io/docs/tools/pack/) to build your custom model server image.

-## Create Custom REST Model Serving Runtime
+## Create and Deploy Custom REST ServingRuntime
+### Implement Custom Model using KServe API
 `KServe.Model` base class mainly defines three handlers `preprocess`, `predict` and `postprocess`, these handlers are executed in sequence, the output of the `preprocess` is passed to `predict` as the input, the `predictor` handler should execute the inference for your model, the `postprocess` handler then turns the raw prediction result into user-friendly inference response.
-There is an additional `load` handler which is used for writing custom code to load your model into the memory from local file system or remote model storage, a general good practice is to call the `load` handler in the model server class `__init__` function, so your model is loaded on startup and ready to serve when user is making the prediction calls.
+There is an additional `load` handler which is used for writing custom code to load your model into the memory from local file system or remote model storage, a general good practice is to call the `load` handler in the model server class `__init__` function, so your model is loaded on startup and ready to serve prediction requests.

 ```python
 import argparse